bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

     treeUPGMA  <- upgma(dm) #calculate upgma/NJ tree using upgma nad nj function from package phangron. treeNJ  <- NJ(dm)

 Plot trees using generic function.
+You can some other options within this function to make tree prettier.

     plot(treeUPGMA, main="UPGMA")
     plot(treeNJ, "unrooted", main="NJ")